marcoandre1/daily-organizer/README.md

 );
 ```

-- Add `index.html` to `dist` folder at the root of the project:
+- Add an `index.html` file:

-> **NOTE:** alternatively, you can setup [html-webpack-plugin](https://webpack.js.org/guides/output-management/#setting-up-htmlwebpackplugin).
+> **NOTE:** You can manually add the `index.html` file to the `dist` folder at the root of the project but it is advised to setup [html-webpack-plugin](https://webpack.js.org/guides/output-management/#setting-up-htmlwebpackplugin).
 See the [getting started](https://webpack.js.org/guides/getting-started/#creating-a-bundle) tutorial from Webpack for more info.

 ```html
 <!DOCTYPE html>